google-code-export/unladen-swallow/Doc/using/cmdline.rst

 .. envvar:: PYTHONJITCONTROL

-   If this option is set to either ``never``, ``whenhot``, or ``always`` it is equivalent to passing :option:`-j` on the command line with that value.
+   If this option is set to either ``never``, ``whenhot``, or ``always`` it is equivalent to passing :option:`-Xjit=` on the command line with that value.

 .. envvar:: PYTHONUNBUFFERED